chandanhpcic/docs/source/manual/reverse_proxy.rst

     private Key of the server and a cipher without PFS_ is used.
 In other cases the connection can only be decrypted if one of the peers escrows the key.
     Firefox supports this via the environment SSLKEYLOGFILE_.
-    This is not supported by OPNsense plugins.
+    This is not supported by Reticen8 plugins.

 .. _SSLKEYLOGFILE: https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format
 .. _PFS: https://en.wikipedia.org/wiki/Forward_secrecy